Only the best for the experienced ghost hunter.

 - Steve McQueen could only out-cool the Mustang by using a real racing car - hence the Le Mans movie in 1970.
 His timing was fortunate since the Porsche 917 and Ferrari 512, two of the coolest cars ever and frankly the main reason for watching the film at all, were outlawed by new rules in 1972 and Le Mans cars were much less cool for many years.

-- Then there was Vanishing Point, considered the Trope Maker / Ur Example of the car chase movie, which essentially starred an Alpine White 1970 Dodge Challenger R/T.... and Barry Newman.
+- Vanishing Point essentially starred an Alpine White 1970 Dodge Challenger R/T.... and Barry Newman.

 - The Looney Tunes: Back in Action movie had a double subversion of this trope.
 The first car Brendan Fraser and Daffy find in Timothy Dalton's garage is a beat-up old Gremlin which barely makes it out of the driveway.
 About a minute after they leave, however, the floor of the garage flips over and a stereotypical spy car is revealed, complete with Bond-esque musical sting.